Ultraman: The Adventure Begins

 Ultraman: The Adventure Begins (ウルトラマンUSA, Urutoraman Yū Esu Ē) is a 1987 American-Japanese animated superhero film jointly produced by Hanna-Barbera Productions and Tsuburaya Productions and animated by both Studio Sign and Ashi Productions.
 It is the second foreign Ultra Series production overall, and the second foreign Ultraman film after The 6 Ultra Brothers vs. the Monster Army.
 Originally intended as a pilot for an animated series, no such series ever emerged and the pilot was made into a full-length film.
-It was released in theaters in the United States on October 12, 1987, with a Japanese theatrical release following on April 28, 1989.
+It was broadcast on television in the United States on October 12, 1987, with a Japanese theatrical release following on April 28, 1989.
 The costumes based on the three main heroes (the Ultra Team) were made for use in stage shows in Japan.

 Plot

-A stunt pilot trio called the "Flying Angels" (Scott Masterson, Chuck Gavin, and Beth O'Brien), are caught in a bizarre flash of light and crash, only to emerge unharmed.
+A stunt pilot trio, the "Flying Angels" (Scott Masterson, Chuck Gavin, and Beth O'Brien), is caught in a bizarre flash of light and crash, only to emerge unharmed.
 They are later informed by an agent of an interstellar peace-keeping agency (whose secret identity is the groundskeeper at a Pebble Beach golf course) that they have become the hosts to three warriors from the planet Altara in M78 to capture escaped monsters from the destroyed planet Sorkin who have arrived on Earth.
 They become the Ultra Force, headquartered within Mount Rushmore, and are assisted by a trio of robots (the pint-sized Andy, the strong Samson, and the twitchy Ulysses).
 Although equipped with futuristic fighter crafts, inevitably one or more of the team is required to transform into an Ultraman, a gigantic red and silver superhuman being, to battle the monsters.
 After destroying the most powerful Sorkin monster, the constantly growing King Maira, the Ultra Force remains together to combat further threats to Earth.